The Future of Visual Design

 Then think about your audience:

-User experience (UX) is the overall experience that a person has when using a product, system or service.
+User experience (UX) is a person’s experience when using a product, system, or service.
 UX design is a process that focuses on improving the usability, accessibility, and pleasure provided in the interaction between the user and the product.
-UX can be applied not only to traditionally manufactured products like automobiles and household appliances, but also to services such as banking systems and healthcare.
+UX can be applied to traditionally manufactured products like automobiles, household appliances, asking systems, and healthcare services.

 Design for the future of branding

-Designing for the future of branding means rethinking everything about your business—from strategy down through operations—to create an experience that’s as seamless as possible for every one of your customers (current and future).
+Designing for the future of branding means rethinking everything about your business—from strategy down to operations—to create an experience that’s as easy as possible for all your customers (current and future).

 Design for social topics

-By now, you’ve probably heard the buzz about social media, and how it has changed the way that people interact with each other.
-Social platforms have become an important part of daily life for many people around the world; however, they provide designers with a unique challenge when it comes to branding.
-There are many different types of screen (and people) to consider when designing for social media.
+By now, you’ve heard the buzz about social media and how it has changed how people interact.
+Social platforms have become an essential part of daily life for many people worldwide; however, they provide designers with a unique challenge regarding branding.
+There are many different types of screens (and people) to consider when designing for social media.
 These considerations include:

 • UX design